bhanusengar/Country-state-city-mysql-db/README.md

 Mysql db file of country,state,city
 =============== Installation =================

-Download all the files from github.
+1)Download all the files from github.

-Import the db to your database.
+2)Import the db to your database.

-Run the project and enjoy.
+3)Run the project and enjoy.
 =============================================
 Stay connected.
 Email - "bspratap2010@gmail.com" @skype - "bhanu20108"